 The length of time it takes to earn a Bachelor of Social Work (BSW) degree online can vary based on several factors, including the specific structure of the program, the student’s prior educational background, and whether the student is studying full-time or part-time.

-For full-time students, a traditional BSW program generally takes four years to complete.
+For full-time students, a traditional BSW degree program generally takes four years to complete.
 This timeline is based on the standard undergraduate degree structure, which requires the completion of approximately 120-130 credit hours.
 The first two years typically focus on general education courses, while the latter half of the program is more focused on social work-specific courses and field education.

 For those who choose to study part-time, the timeline can extend to six years or more.
 This extended time frame allows students to balance their studies with other commitments, such as work or family responsibilities.
 If you choose to study part-time, be sure to talk to an academic advisor about whether time limits exist for the completion of your degree.